scipy-india/scipy-india.github.io/about.md

 Primarily, we focus on:

-- Encouraging and empowering the use of best practices in scientific software and research software engineering in research workflows in the Indian subcontinent
+- Encouraging and empowering researchers from the Indian subcontinent to use and create high-quality scientific software in their research workflows.
 - Encouraging contributions and collaborations among Indian researchers and developers in the world of free and open source software, and building a strong network of professionals and enthusiasts in the field of scientific computing in India
 - Organising workshops, conferences and sprints, and engaging in outreach activities to facilitate knowledge sharing and skill development in scientific computing
 - Advocating for access to open science, open code, open data and open education practices in India